m4r35n357/VisualOptimizers/README.md

 Suitable for global optimization in up to 16 dimensions with the cut algorithms, and scenarios up to 64 dimensions for "bulk-mode" Nelder-Mead.

-Now includes a "real-life" RF filter design example.
+Now includes a "real-world" RF filter synthesis example.

 ## Pure c99 (plus optional 3D OpenGL visualization)